PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md

 - The 1/1/2009 date limitation that is used to define a PEDSnet active patient is \*\*NOT\*\* applied to drug exposures.
 All drug exposures are included for an active patient.
 - The Visit during which the drug exposure was initiated by is recorded through a reference to the VISIT_OCCURRENCE table.
 This information is not always available.
-- The Provider initating th drug exposure is recorded through a reference to the PROVIDER table.
+- The Provider initating the drug exposure is recorded through a reference to the PROVIDER table.
 This information is not always available.

 ## 1.12 MEASUREMENT (\*\*DRAFT\*\*)